Category: Info

 Palace Backpackers Fire – Childers 2000

 In June 2000 a resident of the Childers Palace Backpackers Hostel maliciously lit a fire inside.
 The fire quickly spread throughout the timber building.
 Unfortunately the hostel did not have working smoke detectors or alarms and fifteen young people died as a result.
+The arsonist was captured by police and sentenced to life imprisonment.
 The after effects of this tragic event are still evident on the local township to this day.

 Slacks Creek House Fire – Brisbane 2011